resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

     --version                           Print version and exit
 ```
-From the argument list, the ```--install-dir``` defines the location the packaged WildFly server will be unzipped.
-When starts the bootable jar, the packaged server will be unzipped to /tmp(Linux) first.
-There will be temp folder like :
+From the argument list, the ```--install-dir``` defines the location the unzipped WildFly server from this bootable jar file.
+By default, directory /tmp(on Linux) is the place where WildFly server unzipped:
 ```
  wildfly-bootable-server6990124907254246716
  wildfly-bootable-server7488244112163926076
  wildfly-bootable-server8368048731434793592
 ```

 wildfly-jar-plugin supports WildFLY CLI script to do more customization/configuration work for your server during package.
-If your application needs to configure the security or logging subsystem, the ```<cli-session>``` is the item to configure for the wildfly-jar-plugin:
+If your application needs to configure the security or logging subsystem, the ```<cli-session>``` is the item to configure:
 ```
                 <groupId>org.wildfly.plugins</groupId>
                 <artifactId>wildfly-jar-maven-plugin</artifactId>